arielgee/Sage-Like/.misc/tasks.md

 * take a long hard look at `createSelectFeedsFolderElements` in preferences.js. why do `frag.append(...m_elmRootFeedsFolder.children);` and immediately after that `frag.replaceChildren();`.
 * add `...` to `Open in New Container Tab` in the context menu.
 * add `ContextAction.treeOpenNewContainerTab` in the `contextMenu.OpenPanelActions` array
+* add support to customize the sidebar context menu. add new preference `Customize sidebar context menu`
 ---